aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/s3-iam-assume-role.md

 -   `aws.sts.role.session.name`: the id of the session used to identify the task.
-Can be used to separate different tasks from the same project, and it will be visible in AWS Could Trail log
+Can be used to separate different tasks from the same project, and it will be visible in AWS Cloud Trail log
 -   `aws.sts.config.endpoint`: the Security Token Service (STS) endpoint.
 Choosing an endpoint close to the s3 bucket location is likely going to provide better performances.
-As example, if the S3 bucket is in the AWS region `eu-north-1`, the STS endpoint shoud be set to `https://sts.eu-north-1.amazonaws.com`.
+As example, if the S3 bucket is in the AWS region `eu-north-1`, the STS endpoint must be set to `https://sts.eu-north-1.amazonaws.com`.
 You can review the list of STS endpoints in the [dedicated AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html).

-The connector configurations in a file (we'll refer to it with the name `s3_sink.json`) should contain at least the following content:
+The connector configurations in a file (we'll refer to it with the name `s3_sink.json`) must contain at least the following content:

 ```json
 {